Defense for woman charged in Arizona killing focuses on guns

 Jodi Arias could face the death penalty if convicted of murdering Travis Alexander, who was found at his upscale home in the Phoenix suburbs in June 2008 shot in the face, stabbed 27 times and with his throat slashed.

-She has admitted the killing but said she shot Alexander in self defense with his own pistol, after he attacked her in a rage.
+She has said she shot and killed Alexander in self defense with his own pistol, after he attacked her in a rage.
 The prosecution has said the killing was premeditated, and prosecutor Juan Martinez accused her of bringing the gun with her from California.
 The gun used in the killing has not been recovered.

 On Tuesday, defense attorneys questioned Arias on a redirect, trying to rebuild their self-defense argument after the suspect underwent five days of blistering cross examination in which prosecutors tried to poke holes in her story.